noopur2805/Custom-CamScanner/README.md

 		along with the pose of a flat, curvature-free page using "cv2.solvePnP".
 The reprojection of the keypoints will be accomplished by sampling the cubic spline to obtain the z-offsets of the object points and calling "cv2.projectPoints". to project into the image plane.
+		This tuens the perspective of the page to top-down.

 ## Execution Command: